greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/modules/greenplum_fdw.html.md

       OPTIONS (schema_name 'public', table_name 't1', mpp_execute 'all segments');
     ```

-All queries on foreign table `table_on_cluster1` are bounded both on the initiating cluster by the `rg_greenplum_fdw` resource group limits, and on the remote cluster by the `rg_gpcluster2_users` resource group limits.
+All local queries on foreign table `table_on_cluster1` are bounded on the remote cluster by the `rg_gpcluster2_users` resource group limits.

 ## <a id="topic_limits"></a>Known Issues and Limitations